 Refer to the Tile colours displayed and Tile resizing sections below for details on these options.

 Group by folder

 By default all locations below the selected folder are shown unless this option is checked.
-Multiple location tiles are shown as a single, stacked folder tile, which simplifies the location tile view for large networks.
-The overall number of issues is shown and not filtered by stability, load or health.
+When checked, multiple location tiles are shown as a single, stacked folder tile, which simplifies the location tile view for large networks.
+The overall number of issues is shown and can be filtered by stability, load or health.
 Click a stacked tile to drill down to subfolders and locations.